Junha0Zhang/BrainCalculator/README.md

     ```
     Also make sure python is added to your system's path as well.
 3. To ensure that this step is completed, open a terminal window and run the command ```bse```.
 If instruction text shows up, this step has been completed.
-4. Next, install Nipype with the following command is your Python was installed with anaconda
+4. Next, install Nipype with the following command if your Python was installed with anaconda
     ```
     cd ~/anaconda*/lib/python*/site-packages/
     git clone https://github.com/nipy/nipype.git